Mike & Anna’s wedding photos at Exton Park

 About Mike & Anna & their wedding

-If I could only write one word to tell you about Mike & Anna’s wedding it would be ’emotional’.
-Emotion is my favourite thing to photograph but it’s rare to see such visible sincere feelings as there were this day.
-Being able to instantly fit in and work in a sensitive way that doesn’t influence how people are around us, and our cameras, is an important part of how we work.
+If I could write only one word to tell you about Mike & Anna’s wedding it would be ’emotional’.
+Emotion is my favourite thing to photograph but it’s rare to see such visible sincere feelings as on this day.
+Being able to instantly fit in and work in a sensitive way that doesn’t influence how people are around my team and me, and our cameras, is an important part of how we work.
 That way people are more likely to openly show their feelings.
-The challenge of course is that we don’t know what’s going to happen so we have to rely on experience and intuition to think ahead and be ready.
+The challenge, of course, is that we don’t know what’s going to happen so we have to rely on experience and intuition to think ahead and be ready.

 Mike & Anna are every inch the professional couple and planned their wedding meticulously.
 They’re also warm, open-hearted and ready to have fun at a moment’s notice.
 They have a knack of drawing you in and it’s easy to get completely lost in conversation with them.
 In fact, I think we spent most of our hour’s planning meeting merrily chatting about weddings, families and crazy bike rides before we realised the time and thought we’d better do some work!
 Whoops!

 But this inside scoop is what really helps us to create unique and personal wedding photography.
 Going beyond the practical plans and more into the ‘story’, to get an understanding of the why as well as the what, means we can look for those subtle little things that are our clients’ big things.